 - Section 1.
 Public Meetings.
 The Commission adheres to federal open meeting regulations outlined in Section 2602(b)(7)(B) of the RWHAP legislation, accompanying HRSA guidance, and California's Ralph M. Brown Act (Brown Act). - A. According to the RWHAP legislation, Council meetings must be open to the public with adequate notice.
-HRSA guidance extends these rules to Commission and committee meetings. - B. The Brown Act mandates that any meeting involving a quorum of the Commission or committee must be publicly open and noticed. - C. Specific public meeting requirements for Commission working units are detailed in Commission Policy #08.1102: Subordinate Commission Working Units. - Section 2.
+HRSA guidance extends these rules to Commission and committee meetings.

+- B. The Commission and committee meetings are subject to the Brown Act. - C. Specific public meeting requirements for Commission working units are detailed in Commission Policy #08.1102: Subordinate Commission Working Units. - Section 2.
 Public Noticing.
-Advance public notice of meetings shall comply with HRSA's open meeting and Brown Act public noticing requirements, and all other applicable laws and regulations. - Section 3.
+Advance public notice of meetings shall comply with HRSA's open meeting requirements, Brown Act public noticing requirements, and all other applicable laws and regulations. - Section 3.
 Meeting Minutes/Summaries.
 Meeting summaries and minutes are produced in accordance with HRSA's open meeting requirements, the Brown Act, Commission policies and procedures, and all other applicable laws and regulations.
 Meeting minutes are posted to the Commission's website at https://hiv.lacounty.gov/ following their approval by the respective body. - Section 4.
 Public Comment.
-In accordance with Brown Act requirements, public comment on agendized and non-agendized items are allowed at all Commission meetings open to the public.
+In accordance with Brown Act requirements, public comment on agendized and non-agendized items is allowed at all Commission meetings open to the public.
 The Commission is allowed to limit the time of public comment consistent with Los Angeles County rules and regulations and must adhere to all other County and Brown Act rules and requirements regarding public comment. - Section 5.
 Regular meetings.
-In accordance with Los Angeles County Code 3.29.060 (Meetings and committees), the Commission shall meet at least ten (10) times per year.
-Commission meetings are held monthly, unless cancelled, at a time and place to be designated by the Co-Chairs or the Executive Committee.
+In accordance with Los Angeles County Code section 3.29.060 (Meetings and committees), the Commission shall meet at least 6 times per year.
+Commission and committee meetings are held every other month, unless cancelled, at a time and place to be designated by the Co-Chairs or the Executive Committee or committee Co-Chairs.
+The Executive Committee or Co-Chairs and committee Co-Chairs may convene additional meetings, as needed, to meet operational and programmatic needs.